Check out my healthy Thanksgiving recipes!

 This delicious cranberry sauce is sweetened with honey, and not a lot of honey.
 While there’s no way around having to sweeten cranberry sauce – cranberries are extremely sour – there’s really no need for the crazy amounts of sugar that many recipes call for.

-This healthy green bean casserole, made with olive oil and Greek yogurt, is just as creamy and delicious as traditional green bean casserole.
+This healthy green bean casserole, made with fresh green beans, sour cream, garlic and cheese, is just as creamy and delicious as traditional green bean casserole.

 Mashed cauliflower is delicious, and surprisingly similar in texture and flavor to mashed potatoes, making it an ideal low-carb substitute.
 Loading the mashed cauliflower with bacon and cheese makes it even better, of course. 🙂 Unlike mashed potatoes, mashed cauliflower can be made in advance and reheated, which is definitely an advantage.